2312323123/ERP/README.md

 CMD [ "npm", "run", "dev" ]
 ```

+#### one more frontend note

+you may want to set up different Google clientId (here in main.tsx) in your frontend

 #### .env notes

 - be aware that when you deploy on different url, it has to be specified in one of the variables